Mahdi171/PRINS/README.md

 ## Simulation

 It is possible to simulate our payment network on multiple machines, this is tested on AWS.
-- Copy the source code to all the machine and configure `nirvana.ini` appropriately.
+- Copy the source code to all the machine and configure `config.ini` appropriately.
 - Setting `all_local=1` will everything to run locally, if a distributed execution is needed, make sure `all_local=0`.
 - Make sure all machines can run `python3 simulate.py` locally, which may involve installing dependencies.